liamwalsh1980/Milestone-Project-3/README.md

 Films template: - Whitespace when using Jinja 'for' loop to iterate through a collection from my MongoDB for my MS3 project.
 Its working however the results appear to create random white space on the page.
 On middle screen sizes and bigger i set the column to spam 2 items across the screen and on small screens 1 item using the materialize classes of “col m6 s12' I get several gaps on the middle screen sizes and upwards.
 See more in testing file in reference to this issue.

 Modals: - When selected any random film/genre to remove/delete using the delete/remove button within that film/genre, the same and first film/genre in the list is selected.
 I knew i needed to set a loop to iterate through all films/genre names.
 I used loop.index to iterate through all film names in the profile page and all genre names in the genres page when clicking remove/delete which then and opens the modal checker.
+See more in testing file in reference to this issue.

 Search Facility: - When a search is completed by a user the results don't come back in alphabetical order.
 I was able to resolve this by using the .sort() method, however it was a little tricky to make sure the method was added correctly.